Eating Disorders and Emotions: How Emotion Regulation Impacts Eating Behaviors

 Emotion Dysregulation and Emotional Eating

-Mood disorders involving depression and anxiety and low self-esteem are frequently co-occurring conditions with eating disorders.
-[4] And dealing with these intensive emotions on a regular basis can be difficult and exhausting on a mental, emotional, and spiritual level.
+Mood disorders involving depression, anxiety, and low self-esteem are frequently co-occurring conditions with eating disorders.4 Dealing with these intense emotions regularly can be difficult and exhausting on a mental, emotional, and spiritual level.

-To help them cope with these intense emotions, many people turn to food.
-An array of eating disorder symptoms, including binge eating, purging episodes, or extreme diet limitations, may be utilized to help someone either release these unpleasant emotions or feel some sense of control over them.
-[4]
+Many people turn to food to help them cope with these intense emotions.
+An array of eating disorder symptoms, including binge eating, purging episodes, or extreme diet limitations, may be utilized to help someone either release these unpleasant emotions or feel some sense of control over them.4,8,9

 Disordered Eating and Mood Fluctuation